You did your due diligence and researched what it is that Muslims actually believe.

 Would I have to wear hijab right away even though I didn’t own a hijab or know where to get one?

-Would I be expected to learn Arabic by next week?
+Or would I be expected to learn Arabic by next week?

 These were some of the nagging questions I was too shy to ask for fear of looking like an idiot.